ibm-cloud-architecture/infrastructure-design-decision-tool/usage.md

-# Design Decision Tool for IaaS on IBM Cloud
+# Using the Design Decision Tool for IaaS on IBM Cloud

 The Design Decision Tool contains the potential advantages and disadvantages of the available components used for designing and building your infrastructure as a Service (IaaS) on IBM Cloud.
 Use this information during your solution design to help select the best options to meet your workload requirements.
 More information is provided in the [Solutions Design training class](http://www.softlayer.com/training-courses) which takes you through hands-on workshops to assist you with making architecture choices for your IaaS.